vanryuji/app_log_with_elastic_stack/README.md

 yellow open   filebeat-7.0.0-2019.04.11-000001 Iu4G-mflQWSWfoVC4jOT9g   1   1        187            0      117kb          117kb
 ```

-If you login to your server, the count of docs will be increase
+If you make a new login to your server, the count of docs will be increase
 ```shell
 # After new login